1/3 cup soy sauce, reduced sodium

 Should you not find the types of mushrooms the recipe calls for, do not fret.
 Just purchase white and brown button mushrooms or shitake and button mushrooms.
 The flavor will not be exactly the same, but it will be good.

 Timing the brown rice depends upon the brand and type of rice you chose.
 Some may take 50 minutes to cook with another 10 minutes to sit.
-If so, start that first.
+If you choose long cooking rice, start that first.
 It can always sit with the lid on while the soup cooks.
-Uncle Bens makes a great brown rice that is much quicker.
+Uncle Bens makes a great brown rice that is much quicker to fix.
 The texture is not quite as firm as a good Thai brown jasmine, but if that is what you have, then that is what you use.
 It will be terrific.

 In a small saucepan, combine the soy sauce, vinegar, garlic, and bay leaf.
 Simmer briskly for a few minutes and then keep on very low so the mixture remains hot.